-This course has been designed and developed by experience Meditation Teachers who have been exploring best practice in teaching and learning in the last two years.
+This workshop has been designed and developed by experience Meditation Teachers who have been exploring best practice in teaching and learning in the last two years.
 They will also act as moderators, coaches and mentors for particpants during the course.

 About This Course

 In this workshop, we aim to support participants to develop a deeper understanding of spiritual concepts, skills and dispositions and the ability to use these in real life, as they engage with the content.

 We use two distinct entry points, which we believe are accessible for people relatively new to meditation:

 Developing a Detached Disposition

 Meditators aim to develop a stage of being that is often described as being "Detached and Loving".
 In this state, the original qualities of the spiritual self are emerged and effortlessly experienced as a natural state.
 In this state of being, one is also beyond influence.
 On the one hand, all this requires is an emerged and stable spiritual awareness.
 However, it takes time for most people to sufficiently understand, develop and emerge it, as natural state or habit.